codsen/codsen.com/src/os/string-strip-html.md

   if (tag) {
     // do something depending on what's in the current tag console.log(JSON.stringify(tag, null, 4));
-  }
+  } else {
     // default action which does nothing different from normal, non-callback operation rangesArr.push(deleteFrom, deleteTo, insert);
     // you might want to do something different, depending on "tag" contents.
+  }
 };
 const { result } = stripHtml("abc<hr>def", { cb });
 console.log(result);